Saijan, more commonly known as Drumsticks in English, is popular in Indian cookery, but not well-known in the West. It is well worth trying.

-The curious looking vegetables you see above are, for fairly obvious reasons, popularly known, in English, as drumsticks.
+The curious looking vegetables shown in the picture are, for fairly obvious reasons, popularly known, in English, as drumsticks.
 I have seen many, many recipes using these over the years, but it took many years for me to try it because they have not yet gained much of a foothold in North America.
 As yet.
-If you are able to source these locally, it is well worth trying out this interesting ingredient.
+If you are able to source these locally, it is well worth trying out this very interesting ingredient.

 What are Drumsticks, or Saijan?